jonathanlabin/getcleandata_proj/CodeBook.md

 ### Read individual data sets
 The raw archive contains two separate data sets: "train" and "test".
 The first step in the study was to read both of these sets into R for further manipulation.
 The function readDataSet will read either data set based on a setName argument and return a data frame which merges data from the following files:
-* subject_<setName>.txt
+* subject_&lt;setName&gt;.txt
-* X_<setName>.txt
+* X_&lt;setName&gt;.txt
-* y_<setName>.txt
+* y_&lt;setName&gt;.txt
 Additionally a factor column named SourceSet is included which labels all of the rows with the source set from which it was read (again "train" or "test")

-The columns of data from the X_<setName>.txt file are assigned from the values provided in features.txt.
+The columns of data from the X_&lt;setName&gt;.txt file are assigned from the values provided in features.txt.
-The data from the subject_<setName>.txt file is a single column and is assigned a column name of "SubjectID" The dat from the y_<setName>.txt file is a single column and is assigned the column name of "Activity" and is converted to a factor type using the labels provided in activity_labels.txt.
+The data from the subject_&lt;setName&gt;.txt file is a single column and is assigned a column name of "SubjectID" The dat from the y_&lt;setName&gt;.txt file is a single column and is assigned the column name of "Activity" and is converted to a factor type using the labels provided in activity_labels.txt.

 ### Merge Data
 The two data sets ("train" and "test") are merged into one single data frame using the function readAndMergeData.